Sports Premium Funding

 To ensure the sustainability of these improvements, all staff have worked with the qualified coaches in a range of activities across the Primary P.E.
 National Curriculum.
 All our teaching staff teach P.E. throughout the school year and are confident to do so.
 Assessments are kept up-to-date and indicate the progress the children have made in each aspect of P.E.
 These assessments are used as a diagnostic tool to aid future planning.

-100% of the current year 6 cohort are meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
+85.7% of the year 6 in 2017/18 cohort met meeting the national curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25 metres, use a range of strokes effectively and perform safe self-rescue in different water-based situations.

 At Dalton St Michael’s the funding for 2016/17 was £8260.